 The audio input and output interfaces of NBB-1616 breakbox fully meet the requirements of the professional audio industry.
 Audio is encoded with the latest and uncompressed 24-bit PCM encoder with sample rate in 48KHz, 96KHz, or even up to 192KHz for extremely exquisite applications.
 The outputs are peculiarly buffered with amplifiers of high-rail-voltage which can drive the lines up to 24dBu.
-In addition to the high-level of drive capability on outputs, all inputs of NBB-1616 breakbox accept signal of level from mic to line with individual input gain and phantom power control.
-The NBB-1616 also equipped with 16 PPM meters with clip hold functionality for all the input or output channels.
-This feature we think it is very important for the audio technicians to simultaneously monitor all the input levels from clipping.
+In addition to the high-level of drive capability on outputs, all inputs of NBB-1616 breakbox accept accept signal in a wide range from MIC level to LINE level with individual input gain and phantom power control.
+The NBB-1616 is also equipped with 16 PPM meters with clip hold functionality for all the input or output channels.
+This feature we think is very important for the audio technicians to simultaneously monitor all the input levels from clipping.